Richard F. Kneip

 Richard Francis Kneip (January 7, 1933 – March 9, 1987) was an American diplomat and politician who served as the 25th governor of South Dakota from 1971 until 1978 and the 6th United States Ambassador to the Republic of Singapore.
-He was a member of the Democratic Party and the first Catholic Governor of South Dakota.
+He was a member of the Democratic Party and the first Catholic Governor of South Dakota, he is the most recent Governor of South Dakota elected from the party, and the only Governor of his party to be elected more than twice.

 Early life and education

 Kneip was born on January 7, 1933, in Tyler, Minnesota, to Berniece and Frank Kneip, who lived in Elkton, South Dakota.
 He was of Luxembourgish ancestry.
 He attended South Dakota State University and St. John's University.
 He served in the U.S. Air Force and then owned a wholesale dairy equipment distributorship in Salem, South Dakota.
 He married Nancy Lou Pankey.

 Early political career

 He served in the South Dakota Legislature as a State Senator from 1965 to 1971.

 Governor of South Dakota

 When Richard F. Kneip was elected governor of South Dakota in 1970, defeating the Republican incumbent Frank Farrar, he was only the fourth governor elected from the Democratic Party since statehood.
 Known to the state's voters as "Dick", Kneip gained popularity through his "people to people" campaigns.
 Kneip memorably did launch his 1970 campaign for governor with radio ads asking "What is a Kneip?".

 Taking office two days shy of his 38th birthday, Kneip is the youngest governor the state has ever elected.
 Kneip and his wife, Nancy, moved into the governor's mansion, along with their eight sons.

 Kneip's first term was noted for major reform efforts.
 He successfully overhauled the organization of state government by creating a cabinet system.
 Kneip was re-elected in 1972, and became the last governor of South Dakota to serve a two-year term.
 He twice served two-year terms and then was elected to a final four-year term in 1974.
 This made Kneip the first governor to be elected three times.

 Kneip appeared on the November 19, 1977, episode of Saturday Night Live as one of the five finalists in the show's "Anyone Can Host" contest, which was won by Miskel Spillman.